Examples of Teaching with Demonstrations

 This ILD helps students to understand the relationship between total revenue and price elasticity of demand.

-What's the best payment? part of Examples
+Shape of the demand curve part of Examples

 Which U.S. President generated the highest budget deficits? part of Examples